-The Company's business affairs are managed under the direction of our Board.
 The Board consists of five members.
-The Board is divided into three classes, Class I, Class II and Class III, with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders, to be held in 2022) serving a three-year term.
+The Board is divided into three classes, Class I, Class II and Class III, with only one class of directors being elected in each year and each class (except for those directors appointed prior to the Annual Meeting, which is our first annual meeting of stockholders) serving a three-year term.
 The Company's Board is divided into the following classes:

-- Class I, which consists of Mr. Ben Kohn and Mr. Suhail Rizvi, who will be subject to re-election at the Company's annual meeting of stockholders to be held in 2022 for new terms that will expire at the Company's annual meeting of stockholders to be held in 2024; - Class II, which consists of Ms. Juliana Hill, who will be subject to election at the Company's annual meeting of stockholders to be held in 2022 for a new term that will expire at the Company's annual meeting of stockholders to be held in 2025; and - Class III, which consists of Ms. Tracey Edmonds and Mr. James Yaffe, whose terms will expire at the Company's annual meeting of stockholders to be held in 2023.
+- Class I, which consists of Mr. Ben Kohn and Mr. Suhail Rizvi, who are subject to re-election at the Annual Meeting for new terms that will expire at the Company's annual meeting of stockholders to be held in 2024; - Class II, which consists of Ms. Juliana F. Hill, who is subject to election at the Company's 2022 Annual Meeting for a new term that will expire at the Company's annual meeting of stockholders to be held in 2025; and - Class III, which consists of Ms. Tracey Edmonds and Mr. James Yaffe, whose terms will expire at the Company's annual meeting of stockholders to be held in 2023.

 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following their election and until their successors are duly elected and qualified.
 This classification of the Board may have the effect of delaying or preventing changes in the Company's control or management.
-The Company's directors may be removed for cause by the affirmative vote of the holders of a majority in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon; provided, however, that at any time when RT-ICON Holdings LLC (with its affiliates, "RT") beneficially owns collectively, in the aggregate, less than 50% in voting owner of the stock of the Company entitled to vote generally in the election of directors, any such director or the entire Board may be removed only for cause and only by the affirmative vote of the holders of at least 66 2/3% in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon.
+The Company's directors may be removed for cause by the affirmative vote of the holders of a majority in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon; provided, however, that at any time when RT-ICON Holdings LLC (with its affiliates, "RT") beneficially owns collectively, in the aggregate, less than 50% in voting owner of the stock of the Company entitled to vote generally in the election of directors, any such director or the entire Board may be removed only for cause and only by the affirmative vote of the holders of at least 66 and two-thirds percent of the voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon.